What Type of Refrigerators Are Best for Your Kitchen?

 Bottom-Freezer Fridges

-This style if top-freezers polar opposite.
+This style of top-freezers polar opposite.

 If you love retro-style refrigerators, choices are a bit more limited with bottom-freezer configurations, but you should still be able to find some options.